 Whenever we talk about Automation, the first picture came to our mind is robots, machines, etc. In other words, pretty much the opposite of humans.

 In the world of email marketing, automation is the ability to send and reply to emails automatically.

-Email marketing automation is the ability to send or reply triggered emails to subscribers with relevant information as per your email campaign.
-It can be used for the variety of marketing campaigns, for example, welcome emails, End Of Season emails, etc.
+Email marketing automation is the ability to send or reply to triggered emails to subscribers with relevant information as per your email campaign.
+It can be used for a variety of marketing campaigns, for example, welcome emails, End Of Season emails, etc.

 Email Marketing technology helps to nurture more leads and add a personal touch by sending birthday greetings on time, or automated blog updates, etc. Email automation helps to make your email marketing campaign more personalized and efficient in every way.

 Email Marketing Automation can help marketers as well as businessmen to create email workflows that automatically emails to subscribers once a certain trigger has been activated.

 Examples of triggers for a B2B company are …

 - If a website visitor views a landing page but doesn’t submit the form